semuconsulting/pygnssutils/README.md

 Command line arguments can be stored in a configuration file and invoked using the `-C` or `--config` argument.
 The location of the configuration file can be set in environment variable `GNSSSTREAMER_CONF`.

+`gnssstreamer` can be run as a systemd service on Linux servers - see [Install gnssstreamer as service](#gnssstreamerservice).

 `GNSSStreamer` - the underlying Python class of `gnssstreamer` - is essentially a configurable input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class which can be used within Python scripts.
 It supports custom input and output handlers via user-defined callback functions.

 Refer to the [Sphinx API documentation](https://www.semuconsulting.com/pygnssutils/pygnssutils.html#module-pygnssutils.gnssstreamer) for further details.